 Next Steps for Installing Solar in Richmond

-There are many types of solar incentives: those offered by local utility companies, those offered by the Kentucky government and those offered by the federal government, to name a few.
-The use of solar energy has grown tremendously in the last 15 years, partially due to these incentives.
-We suggest talking to your local Richmond solar installer to learn more about these incentives and to be sure that you're getting all of the money you can for your solar panels.
+There are a variety of solar incentives: those provided by the federal government, those provided by the Kentucky government and those provided by local utility companies, to name a few.
+The use of solar energy has grown tremendously in the last 15 years, partially thanks to these incentives.
+If you're prepared to switch over to solar energy, reaching out to your local Richmond solar panel installation expert is an excellent place to start.

 EcoWatch's Richmond, KY Solar Incentives FAQs